johnsonandjohnson/Bodiless-JS/packages/vital-elements/doc/GettingStarted/AnatomyOfAToken.md

 const WelcomeDialog = as(Welcome)(Dialog);
 ```

-`as` accepts a list of tokens, strings or functions and interprests them exactly as
+`as` accepts a list of tokens, strings or functions and interprets them exactly as
 described above -- creating a single HOC which applies the tokens in order to the
 component.